brigidar/galaxy_workflows/README.md

 All tools and workflows required can be retrieved from the Galaxy toolshed under the repository SNPDV.
 This can be done from the browser interface directly.
 For more information on how to install tools, please refer to the [Galaxy Toolshed Wiki](https://docs.galaxyproject.org/en/latest/ts_api_doc.html).

-Once installed you can upload your files through the browser or retrieve reads from NCBI with
+Once installed you can upload your files through the browser or retrieve reads from NCBI based on Bioproject number with the tool "Bioproject Fastq Dump paired" into a paired read list and reference genomes with "Retrieve genome NCBI".

 ## Workflows